Titan is a bulky but cool rugged smartphone with hardware QWERTY keyboard with embedded touchpad, by Chinese

 *#*#08#*#* — Change IMEI numbers (yes, a stock factory application to change IMEI!)

 *#*#010#*#* — Check and clear battery usage statistics

 If your application gets killed, the notifications does not come in instant etc, make sure that the application is allowed to run in background in

-Settings → DuraSpeed (the tick should be checked/enabled) and in
+Settings → DuraSpeed (Android 9 only, the tick should be checked/enabled) and in